 A B2B value sale also requires a different mindset, skillset, and conversation approach than the traditional, product-feature-benefit sale.
 Taking a customer-centered, “outside-in” approach to sales conversations is a new competency for many reps.
 This behavior shift requires good support, both initially and over time.

-In addition to low individual sales performance results, common symptoms you have a sales conversation problem include:
+In addition to the symptom of low individual sales performance results, symptoms of a problem with sales conversations include:

 - Too few first conversations with new targets (prospecting)